Sarunas-Lv/React-egzaminas-3/README.md

 ## Setup

 To run this project firstly create .env file in 2_backend folder.
 There set PORT = 5000 and MONGODB_URI = 'YOUR MONGO DB URI'.
-Afterwards install project locally using npm.
+Afterwards install project localy using npm.
-Do as stated bellow in chronologic order:
+Do as stated bellow in chronological order:

 1. Navigate to backend and install npm, then start your backend